Changes to garden waste collections and parks as a result of COVID-19

-Subscribers to the annual chargeable service are being asked to present their brown lid garden waste bins as normal, but from tomorrow (Tuesday 24 March) the waste may be mixed with regular household rubbish for disposal.
+Subscribers to the annual chargeable service are being asked to present their brown lid garden waste bins as normal, but from tomorrow (Tuesday 24 March) the waste may be mixed by bin crews with regular household rubbish for disposal.

 All other aspects of household collections remain unchanged, but the council is continually monitoring the impact of the coronavirus and will not hesitate to introduce further changes, but only if absolutely necessary.

 Cllr John O’Shea, Cabinet Member for Street Scene and Parks, said: “These are unprecedented times, so we are having to change how we work to keep the service going.